-- 3.1.11 Salbutamol inhalers for general emergency use in the event of a pupil having an asthma attack and not having their own reliever inhaler, is labelled and locked in the medicines cupboard in both Lower and Upper school. - 3.1.12 In the event of the fire alarm sounding, the Medications Manager should take out an emergency First Aid kit which also contains a Salbutamol inhaler for general use and specifically labelled emergency rescue medication for those pupils who may require it.
-The Medications Manager should also take out copies of Care Plans and Medications Charts. - 3.1.13 It is the responsibility of the parent/carer to provide a yellow 'sharps box' and ampoule cutter for use in school.
-Full boxes will be sealed and returned to parents/carers for disposal. - 3.1.14 Staff will use disposable gloves, where necessary - 3.1.15 Drug error is broadly defined as any error in the prescribing, dispensing or administration of a drug (including non-administration when due), irrespective of whether such errors lead to adverse consequences or not.
+- 3.1.13 Salbutamol inhalers for general emergency use in the event of a pupil having an asthma attack and not having their own reliever inhaler, is labelled and locked in the medicines cupboard in school. - 3.1.14 In the event of the fire alarm sounding, the Office Manager should take out an emergency First Aid kit which also contains a Salbutamol inhaler for general use.
+In the event of an evacuation taking place and a pupil becoming unwell, an ambulance should be called to attend. - 3.1.15 It is the responsibility of the parent/carer to provide a yellow 'sharps box' and ampoule cutter for use in school.
+Full boxes will be sealed and returned to parents/carers for disposal. - 3.1.16 Staff will use disposable gloves, where necessary - 3.1.17 Drug error is broadly defined as any error in the prescribing, dispensing or administration of a drug (including non-administration when due), irrespective of whether such errors lead to adverse consequences or not.
 A drug error should be reported to the Medications Manager in the first instance who will disseminate the information as required.
 All errors will be recorded and reported to parents/carers.
 Drug errors will be recorded in the school's 'Accidents to Pupils' record book.
 Methods employed to minimise human error include; - Staff administering medications will receive initial training and be signed off as competent in the procedure by the School Nurse.
-They will receive annual refresher training, according to NHS guidelines - Wherever practicable, staff administering medications will ask another (preferably) trained member of staff to observe them preparing to administer the medication in terms of name of pupil, dose, medication in date, correct medication. - The Medications Manager will regularly 'spot check' procedures, at least once per term - 3.1.16 The following practices are not acceptable: - Ignoring the views of parents/carers, medical evidence or opinion (although this can be challenged)
+They will receive annual refresher training, according to NHS guidelines - Wherever practicable, staff administering medications will ask another (preferably) trained member of staff to observe them preparing to administer the medication in terms of name of pupil, dose, medication in date, correct medication. - Medications are administered by a named member of staff who will check the care plan, medications chart and medicines label before administering a medication - The Medications Manager will regularly 'spot check' procedures, at least once per term

+3.1.18 The following practices are not acceptable:

-- Prevent pupils from participating in school activities unless specified in the EHCP because of the need for a medical intervention - Penalise pupils in their attendance record if their absence is related to their medical condition - Prevent pupils from going to the toilet or having rest breaks in order to manage their medical condition effectively - Require parents/carers to attend school to administer a medical intervention although negotiation can be employed - Prevent a pupil from going on an off-site visit unless parents/carers accompany them - 3.1.16.1 Complaints.
+- Ignoring the views of parents/carers, medical evidence or opinion (although this can be challenged) - Prevent pupils from participating in school activities unless specified in the EHCP because of the need for a medical intervention - Penalise pupils in their attendance record if their absence is related to their medical condition - Prevent pupils from going to the toilet or having rest breaks in order to manage their medical condition effectively

+- Require parents/carers to attend school to administer a medical intervention although negotiation can be employed - Prevent a pupil from going on an off-site visit unless parents/carers accompany them

+3.1.18.1 Complaints.
 If any parents/carers or pupils are dissatisfied with the medical support provided in school, they should initially discuss this with the Medications Manager and/or Medical Interventions Manager.
-If the matter is not resolved, parents/carers or pupils could discuss the complaint with the Headteacher and they may wish to make a formal complaint via our complaints procedure..
+If the matter is not resolved, parents/carers or pupils could discuss the complaint with the Project Manager and they may wish to make a formal complaint via our complaints procedure.